marwahaha/csp-parisi/README.md

 python -i csp_parisi.py
 ```

-To get the maximum satisfying fraction of a CSP with Boolean predicate $f$:
+To get the value of a random CSP with Boolean predicate $f$:

 ```python
 >>> k = 3             # number of variables